Facing more key votes, Romney can't afford another stumble

 Ohio, a crucial battleground in each general election, is one of 10 states being contested on Super Tuesday, when Romney's big financial and organizational advantage is expected to make him tough to beat.

-He also will be a heavy favorite a week earlier in Michigan, where he grew up, and in Arizona, where he finished second during his failed 2008 campaign to native son McCain.
+He also will be a heavy favourite a week earlier in Michigan, where he grew up, and in Arizona, where he finished second during his failed 2008 campaign to native son McCain.

-But Romney was a heavy favorite on Tuesday in Colorado and Minnesota, too.
+But Romney was a heavy favourite on Tuesday in Colorado and Minnesota, too.

 During a presidential campaign, every front-runner loses some states, and many Republican strategists are not concerned that a long and bitter primary campaign would harm the party in a fall showdown with Obama and Democrats.